rexposadas/MQBroker/README.md

 `main.go` has the code which builds a server and exposes port `1884`.

-Key part of the Go code is below with comments
+Key parts of the Go code is below with comments.

 ```go
 // These are MQTT libraries used to start up the server